-Hello!
+HI!
 Nice to meet you On littlemissturtle.com!

 What’s this blog about?

-On Little Miss Turtle I write about my eventful, funny, often weird and sometimes sad life with limb-girdle muscular dystrophy.
-I was diagnosed with limb-girdle muscular dystrophy type 2i (or to make it short LGMD2i) at the age of 4 and got my first wheelchair with 10.
+On Little Miss Turtle I write about travel adventures and my life with limb-girdle muscular dystrophy.
+I was diagnosed with limb-girdle muscular dystrophy type 2I (or to make it short LGMD2I) at the age of 4 and got my first wheelchair with 10.
 Over the years, my wheelchair became my best friend and it continuously keeps me moving forward towards new experiences.
 I have a traveller’s heart and I love to discover new places all around the world.
 Since the age of 16 I know that my heart is affected by the LGMD and since 2014 my respiratory muscles are, too.
 I decided to live my life to the fullest, to travel as much and as often as I can as long as I have the chance to do so.
 Carpe Diem.

-What is limb girdle muscular dystrophy?
+What is limb-girdle muscular dystrophy?

-My enduring experience in living with limb-girdle muscular dystrophy 2i has taught me to overcome fear as well as to free my mind from social convictions.
-Here, on this blog, I would like to share my story and especially all my travel adventures with you.
+My enduring experience in living with limb-girdle muscular dystrophy 2I has taught me to overcome fear and has set my mind free from social convictions.
+I would like to share my story and especially all my travel adventures with you.
 The name “Little Miss Turtle” came up because back then, when I was still able to walk, I moved around slowly but steadily – just like a turtle.